 3Sugar Promotes Obesity and Disease: Cut it Out

 Sugar may be sweet, but it’s not so sweet for your health.

-The white stuff rapidly raises blood glucose levels, stresses your liver and causes damage throughout your body.
+Large amounts of sugar rapidly raises blood glucose levels, stresses your liver and causes damage throughout your body.

-And for many people, it’s addictive too.
+In addition, many people feel that it’s addictive too.

 Some recent studies revealed just how damaging sugar is for health.

 - The authors of a 2015 study found links between sugar consumption and heart disease risk factors, diabetes, fatty liver disease, and inflammation.
 They labeled fructose as “a weapon of mass destruction” (6).

 - The inflammatory pathways of sugar in western diets increase the risk for cancer (7).